-- The IHI Open School - this is an online QI education program that helps physicians gain some of the basic skills and knowledge needed to do QI work.
-Register for courses at here.
+- IHI Open School - An online QI education program that helps physicians gain some of the basic skills and knowledge needed to do QI work.
+Register for courses here.

-- The UM Lean Courses - these courses help physicians learn QI skills in the Toyota Lean tradition.
+- UM Lean Courses - Courses that help physicians learn QI skills in the Toyota Lean tradition.
 More information can be found here.

-- The House Officer Patient Safety and Quality Project - hospitalists are encouraged to participate in one of these month-long, mentored projects to learn how to approach quality and safety problems discovered in the hospital.
-Contact David Wesorick to learn more about these opportunities.
+- House Officer Patient Safety and Quality Project - Hospitalists are encouraged to participate in one of these month-long, mentored projects to learn how to approach quality and safety problems discovered in the hospital.
+Contact David Wesorick, MD, to learn more about these opportunities.

-- The QI Award - this award provides salary support to one hospitalist each year, to facilitate mentored QI work.
+- QI Award - This award provides salary support to one hospitalist each year, to facilitate mentored QI work.
 The award is based on a competitive process in which applicants submit a QI proposal and the winner is selected by a committee.
-Learn more about current QI Award winner Anu Goyal, MD and her work.
+Learn more about the current QI Award winner, Matthew Luzum, MD, and his work.

 Introduction to Clinical Teaching

-This ½ day course provides hands-on learning, including role play, to help hospitalists advance their ward teaching skills.
-The course if offered intermittently, depending on student and instructor availability.
+This half day course provides hands-on learning, including role play, to help hospitalists advance their ward teaching skills.
+The course is offered intermittently, depending on student and instructor availability.

 These awards honor the best MFH hospitalists in several categories.
 They are awarded annually, based on peer voting and include the following:

 - Hospitalist Educator-of-the-Year